 The Roborock S7 MaxV is better than the Roborock S6.
 The S7 MaxV has a hazard-avoidance function, a far more effective mopping feature, and delivers stronger performance across all surface types.
 Unlike the S6, it's also fully compatible with a self-emptying station, which reduces hands-on maintenance requirements.
 That said, the S6 has fewer parts that need regular cleaning and a larger internal dustbin.

 The Roborock S7 MaxV is better than the Wyze Robot Vacuum.
 The Roborock has both a LIDAR sensor for quick mapping and a front-facing camera for spotting and identifying potential hazards in real-time.
 Unlike the Wyze, it also has an advanced mopping system that's quite effective in scrubbing away stains.
-Lastly, it's fully compatible with two types of self-emptying stations, the pricier of which refills its water tank and washes its mopping pads in addition to emptying its dustbin.
+Lastly, it's fully compatible with two types of self-emptying stations, the pricier of which refills its water tank, washes its mopping pads, and empties its dustbin.
 The Wyze is a good option if you don't need those additional features and simply want a LIDAR robot vacuum with good overall debris-pickup performance.

 The Roborock S7 MaxV feels amazingly well-built.
 It feels very similar in build to the older Roborock S7, with a high-grade plastic body accented with a few metallic and glossy components and a rubber brushroll without any bristles.
 The matte-finish top plate lifts, enabling you to access the dirt compartment, the Wi-Fi indicator light, and a system reset button.
 You can use the vacuum's companion app to project your voice through a set of built-in speakers, which also provide current status updates.
 There's also a removable air inlet cover, which you can remove when using the vacuum with a self-emptying dock.